MathuxNY-73/hackerrank-problems/README.md

 ### Journey to the moon
 The solution I tried for solving this problem will be found in the journey to the directory.
 The goal is to find the number of possible pair of astronauts from two different countries.
 This challenge was part of the Criteo Algorithm Competition of March 2018.
-[Problem link](https://www.hackerrank.com/challenges/journey-to-the-moon).
+I solved this problem with the C++ and C languages [Problem link](https://www.hackerrank.com/challenges/journey-to-the-moon).
-As of April 15<sup>th</sup>, 2017:
+As of April 5<sup>th</sup>, 2018:
 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got a timeout on bigger testcases.
 - [X] Optimize solution and get correct answer.
 Challenge solved.